Mary K. Washington, M.D., Ph.D.

 Dr. Washington's research focuses on morphology of gastrointestinal and hepatic diseases.
 She provides expertise in interpretation of histopathologic changes in a variety of animal models of gastrointestinal diseases to basic scientists at Vanderbilt.
 She also serves as director for several research tissue banks, as well as CHTN Western Division.
 Her research focuses on diagnostic aspects of gastrointestinal and hepatic pathology; specific areas of interest include Barrett's esophagus, colorectal neoplasia, inflammatory bowel disease, and gastrointestinal pathology of primary immunodeficiency.
 She also has an interest in morphology of mouse models of intestinal neoplasia and inflammatory bowel disease.

 Research specialty: Histopathology of gastrointestinal and hepatic diseases and mouse models of GI cancer.

-Linda Sircy is a research assistant in CHTN Western Division's Fluid Processing department.
-In May 2012, Anne received her Bachelors of Science in biology from the University of Mary Washington.
-In the future, she hopes to continue her education by attending graduate school for immunology and cancer biology.
+Linda Sircy is a research assistant I in CHTN Western Division's shipping department.
+In May 2013, Linda received her Bachelor of Science degree in biology with a minor in chemistry from the University of Tennessee at Chattanooga.
+In the future, she hopes to continue her education by attending graduate school to study molecular biology and clinical research.

 Brittney Fain, Laboratory Technician